 Rock/heavy metal fans have low self-esteem, are creative, not hard-working, not outgoing, gentle, and at ease

-Chart pop fans have high self-esteem, are hardworking, outgoing and gentle, but are not creative and not at ease
+Chart pop fans have high self-esteem, are hardworking, outgoing and gentle, but are not creative, and are not at ease

 Soul fans have high self-esteem, are creative, outgoing, gentle, and at ease. ...
 READ MORE...